-With these tips, slow travelers and connoisseurs can discover the Mostviertel Austria.
-The region belongs to Lower Austria.
-Pear trees grow in nature in the Mostviertel.
-The cider barons in the Mostviertel use their fruit to produce pear must.
-That is why the region gets its name.
-The Mostviertel is a travel destination for connoisseurs.
-At one of the must farms, they can taste the types of must that come from the region over a board snack.
-The pear trees bloom in spring.
-Then the annual cycle begins, which determines life in this area.
+With these tips, slow travelers and connoisseurs can discover the Mostviertel region in Austria.
+This region is part of Lower Austria.
+Pear trees grow naturally in the Mostviertel.
+The Mostviertel cider barons use their fruit to produce pear cider.
+This is where the region gets its name.
+This part of Austria is a destination for connoisseurs.
+They can sample the region's cider varieties over a traditional Brettljause (traditional snack) at one of the cider farms.
+In spring, the blossoming of the pear trees is celebrated.
+This is when the annual cycle that determines life in this region begins.

 When the morning mist gently settles over the fields, the vines glow in shades of gold and red, and the scent of roasted chestnuts wafts through the streets, Austria's most enjoyable season begins: autumn.
 The perfect time for culinary journeys in Austria.
 Experience culinary journeys in Austria.
 A time...